dober-man/secure-k8s-gw-ce/README.md

 Run: cat ./kubeconfig
 Note – you will most likely need to change the server name to an IP if the CE cannot resolve the server name

-This is highly sensitive data and should be secured as such.
+Note - This is highly sensitive data and should be secured as such.
 You will soon paste this output into XC Console Service Discovery as a blindfolded secret.

 XC Console